knobs-dev/indid-documentation/sdk/coreSdk.md

 ### Returns

-Returns an initialized Client instance that can be used to interact with the Indid infrastructure.
+Returns an initialized Client instance that can be used to interact with the INDID infrastructure.

 ### Example Usage